ma16/rpio/cc/Rpi/Pwm.md

 13 | USEF2 | Use FIFO instead of Data register | #2
 15 | MSEN2 | Mark-Space-Enable | #2

+A short description of the eight different flags:

 Name | Description
 :--- | :----------
 CLRF1 | Write 1 to clear the FIFO.
 Writing 0 has no effect.
 Read returns always zero.
-MODE# | 0 = PWM, 1 = Serial; see sections below
+MODE# | 0 = PWM, 1 = Serial (needs also USEF=1)
-MSEN# | 0 = coherent, 1 = mark-space; see sections below; only effective if MODE=0
+MSEN# | 0 = coherent, 1 = mark-space; only effective if MODE=0
 POLA# | 0 = normal, 1 = inverse output polarity
 PWEN# |	0 = disable, 1 = enable transmission
-RPTL# | 0 = normal, 1 = repeat last-sent word if idle and don't set the GAP Status flag; only effective if USEF=1 SBIT# | 0 = Low, 1 = High output if idle
+RPTL# | 0 = normal, 1 = repeat last-sent word if idle; only effective if USEF=1
+SBIT# | 0 = Low, 1 = High output; only if STATUS.STA=0
-USEF# | 0 = use Data register, 1 = use FIFO instead; see sections below
+USEF# | 0 = use Data register, 1 = read FIFO

 **RPTL**

-This flag defines the behavior of the peripheral when the FIFO runs empty.
+This flag defines the behavior of the peripheral when the FIFO runs empty:

-If RPTL=0, the peripheral will stop the transmission.
-GAP will be set and STA will be cleared.
-The output signal will be as configured in CONTROL.SBIT.
+* RPTL=0: The peripheral stops the transmission (GAP=1 & STA=0).
+The output signal is set according to the value of SBIT.
 When a new word is put into the FIFO, the transmission will continue with this word (STA=1).
+The GAP flag is not cleared (GAP=1).

-If RPTL=1, the peripheral will continue transmission and repeat the last word.
+* RPTL=1: The peripheral continues transmission and repeats the last sent word.
 GAP won't be raised and STA remains set.
 When a new word is put into the FIFO, the transmission will continue with this word.

-It appears that channel #1 operates always as if RPTL1=1 (see Defect section).
-This makes the Status flags STA1 and GAP1 ineffective.
+It appears that channel #1 operates always as if RPTL1=1 if only channel #1 is activated (PWEN1=1 & PWEN2=0).
+This makes the flags STA1 and GAP1 mostly ineffective. (see Defects)

 ### PWM Mode

 In PWM mode (MODE=0) the output signal is defined by the period and by the ratio:

 * The *period* (P) is the duration of a single PWM-cylce that repeats again and again.
-It is given as a number of clock-pulses.
+It is given as a number of clock-pulses in the Range register.
 * The *ratio* (R) reflects the average strength of the output signal.
 It is given as as the number of clock-pulses (within a PWM-cycle) when the output-level is High (R<=P).
+Either the value in the Data register is used or the FIFO value.

 R | Output Signal | Description
 ---: | ---: | :---